C6orf47: Tertiary

 I-TASSER predicted tertiary structure for human C6ORF47 protein.

 PSORT II prediction tool showed three transmembrane segments in amino acids 182-198, 222-238, and 246-262 of the human C6ORF47 protein.

-It is also important to note that all of the mammalian orthologs presented show quite similar transmembrane regions (close in A.A sequence locations) besides the platypus (See table below for all Mammalian ortholgos used).
+All of the mammalian orthologs presented show quite similar transmembrane regions (close in A.A sequence locations) besides the platypus (See table below for all Mammalian ortholgos used).

 Due to other C6ORF47 orthologs mainly being much shorter than the mammalian sequences, the predicted cleavage site is usually slightly higher, while the transmembrane segments vary depending on the length of protein sequences.
 1-2 transmembrane segments were found in reptiles, one of the two amphibians, and one fish ortholog, but it is by far still most popular to have 3 transmembrane segments in orthologs.

 PSORT II showed that the C6ORF47 protein is predicted to be localized in the endoplasmic reticulum (55.6%).
 DeepLoc software further supports the idea that the C6ORF47 protein is localized to the endoplasmic reticulum, showing that there is about an 86.12% chance that it is localized there.
 It also supports the idea previous finding by PSORT II prediction and SOSUI about human C6ORF47 protein being a transmembrane protein (93.6% chance).

-Post-Translational Modifications
+Post-translational modifications

 Phosphorylation sites were experimentally proven on amino acids 34, 35, 71, and 90 in the human C6ORF47 protein via NCBI.
 Sites 34 and 35 are predicted to be phosphorylated by Casein Kinase II.

 Endoplasmic Reticulum (ER) signals ensure the protein remains in the endoplasmic reticulum, aiding proper folding, quality control, and trafficking.

 Sumoylation attaches SUMO proteins to targets, regulating nuclear transport, transcription, DNA repair, and protein stability.
 Sumolyation was found at amino acids 75, 114, and 147.

 O-linked β-N-acetylglucosamine modifies serine/threonine residues, regulating signaling, transcription, and protein-protein interactions dynamically and was found to be at amino acid 60.

 Human C6ORF47 protein with annotated domains, transmembrane regions, and post-translational modifications.
 P=experimentally proven phosphorylation sites, Pre.
 P=predicted phosphorylation sites that showed a likelihood of above 0.5, Pre.
 S= predicted sumoylation sites, TM= transmembrane segments, and Pre-O-GlcNAc= predicted O-linked β-N-acetylglucosamine.